-■ What Are Placement Assessments?
+What Are Placement Assessments?

-A placement assessment evaluates a student's academic skills in reading, writing and math.
-The score a student receives from each assessment determines which level of Math and English classes is needed to be successful in college classes.
-Your scores will not keep you from becoming a student at RCC.
+A placement assessment evaluates a student's math, reading, and English skills.
+The score a student receives from each assessment determines which level of math and English classes is needed to be successful in college classes.
+Scores will not keep a student from becoming enrolled at RCC.

-■ Who Takes the Placement Assessment?
+Who Takes the Placement Assessment?